 Approach the process with a businesslike attitude and confident negotiating posture

 Maintaining a confident posture can stand you in good stead with target firms, both during the due diligence/interview portion of the lateral recruiting process, and as negotiations unfold over such details as compensation and equity status.
 Accordingly, it is important to approach the recruiting process with the proper attitude: considering your professional options does not make you a desperate supplicant.
-Instead, I recommend that candidates think of themselves quite consciously as potential parties to a business merger—with the fundamental question being whether a particular target firm may provide a superior platform for servicing the existing, and prospective, client base.
+Instead, I recommend that candidates think of themselves quite consciously as potential parties to a business merger who use merger and acquisition services -with the fundamental question being whether a particular target firm may provide a superior platform for servicing the existing, and prospective, client base.
 While a modicum of caution is always appropriate, your interlocutors at target firms will likely appreciate it if your attitude also reflects a mixture of enthusiasm and curiosity about the possibility of working with them.

 Assess and solidify client relationships before embarking on a lateral move

 The number one question lateral partner candidates face is always the same: “Will your clients come with you?”
 It therefore behooves you to know the answer to this question before embarking on discussions with other firms.
 Unfortunately, pre-departure communications with clients about following you to another firm sometimes present thorny ethical questions.
 While a full assessment of lateral move-related ethical obligations to clients and partners is beyond the scope of this brief note, suffice it to say that you should do everything legally and ethically possible to strengthen client relationships in the months leading up to a lateral move.